How to implement a soft delete with Hibernate

 Update state property in current session

 Hibernate doesn’t parse the native query you provide to the @SQLDelete annotation.
 It just sets the values of the bind parameters and executes it.
 It, therefore, doesn’t know that you provided an SQL UPDATE statement instead of a DELETE statement to the @SQLDelete annotation.
-It also doesn’t know that the value of the state attribute is outdated after it performed the delete operation.
+It also doesn’t know that the value of the state attribute is outdated after it performs the delete operation.

 The state property of that entity is outdated.
 That’s not a big deal if you release the reference immediately after removing it.
 In all other cases, you should update the attribute yourself.